MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/cluster-aware-updating-faq.md

 > [!NOTE]
 > .NET Framework 4.6 or 4.5 and PowerShell must be installed on each cluster node on which you want to run the pre\-update and post\-update scripts.
 You must also enable PowerShell remoting on the cluster nodes.
 For detailed system requirements, see [Requirements and Best Practices for Cluster-Aware Updating](cluster-aware-updating-requirements.md).

-**Advanced Updating Run options** The administrator can additionally specify from a large set of advanced Updating Run options such as the maximum number of times that the update process will be retried on each node.
+**Advanced Updating Run options** The administrator can additionally specify from a large set of advanced Updating Run options such as the maximum number of times that the update process is retried on each node.
 These options can be specified using either the CAU UI or the CAU PowerShell cmdlets.
 These custom settings can be saved in an Updating Run Profile and reused for later Updating Runs.

 **Public plug\-in architecture** CAU includes features to Register, Unregister, and Select plug\-ins.
 CAU ships with two default plug\-ins: one coordinates the Windows Update Agent \(WUA\) APIs on each cluster node; the second applies hotfixes that are manually copied to a file share that is accessible to the cluster nodes.
 If an enterprise has unique needs that cannot be met with these two plug\-ins, the enterprise can build a new CAU plug\-in according to the public API specification.
 For more information, see [Cluster\-Aware Updating Plug\-in Reference](http://msdn.microsoft.com/library/hh418084(VS.85).aspx).